danzelenak-usgs/PyCCD_Trainer_Analysis/README.md

 gdal == 2.2.1

 # Purpose:
 To determine the overlap between Trends Land Cover and valid time segments.
-A time segment is currently considered valid if it begins before 12/31/1999 and ends after 1/1/2001 (using the start_day and break_day values).
+A time segment is currently considered valid if it begins before 12/31/1999 and ends after 1/1/2001 (using the start_day and end_day values).

 # Parameters required by CheckTrainingData: